wp-plugins/typo3-importer/readme.txt

 Tags: typo3, importer
 Requires at least: 3.0.0
 Tested up to: 3.2.1
-Stable tag: 2.0.0
+Stable tag: 2.0.1

-Import tt_news and tx_comments from TYPO3 into WordPress.
+Easily import thousands of tt_news and tx_comments from TYPO3 into WordPress.

 == Description ==
-Importer to bring your TYPO3 news and their related media and comments into WordPress.

-Requires remote web and database access to the source TYPO3 instance.
-Images, files and comments related to TYPO3 tt_news entries will be pulled into WordPress as new posts.

-Comments will be automatically tested for spam via Askimet if you have it configured.
+TYPO3 Importer brings your TYPO3 news, related media and comments into WordPress with minimal fuss.
+You can be as selective or open as you'd like for selecting which tt_news records to grab.
+Import can be interrupted and restarted later on.

 Inline and related images will be added to the Media Library.
-The first image found will be set as the Featured Image for the post.
+The first image found is optionally set as the Featured Image for the post.
 Inline images will have their source URLs updated.
-Related images will be converted to a [gallery] and appended or inserted into the post per your settings.
+If there's more than one related image, the [gallery] shortcode is optionally inserted into the post.

+* Requires remote web and database access to the source TYPO3 instance.
+* Comments will be tested for spam via Askimet if you have Askimet configured.
-Files will be appended to post content as 'Related Files'.
+* Files and links will be appended to post content with optional shortcode wrappers, like [member]|[/member].

-It's possible to change post statuses on import.
-However, draft posts, will remain as drafts.

-If you import TYPO3 news and they've gone live when you didn't want them to, visit the Options screen and look for `Oops`.
-That's the option to convert imported posts to `Private` thereby removing them from public view.

-Finally, it's possible to delete prior imports and lost comments and attachments.
+* Post status override is possible, but hidden posts, will be set as Drafts.
+* Opps and Restore options provide quick clean up and hiding of imports.

+= TYPO3 Importer Options =
+**TYPO3 Access**

+* Website URL
+* Database Host
+* Database Name
+* Database Username
+* Database Password

+**News Selection**

+* News WHERE Clause
+* News ORDER Clause
+* News to Import
+* Skip Importing News

+**Import Options**

+* Protected Post Password
+* Override Post Status as...?
+	* No Change
+	* Draft
+	* Publish
+	* Pending
+	* Future
+	* Private
+* Insert More Link?
+	* No
+	* After 1st paragraph
+	* After 2nd paragraph
+	* After 3rd paragraph
+	* After 4th paragraph
+	* After 5th paragraph
+	* After 6th paragraph
+	* After 7th paragraph
+	* After 8th paragraph
+	* After 9th paragraph
+	* After 10th paragraph
+* Set Featured Image?
+* Insert Gallery Shortcode?
+	* No
+	* After 1st paragraph
+	* After 2nd paragraph
+	* After 3rd paragraph
+	* After 4th paragraph
+	* After 5th paragraph
+	* After 6th paragraph
+	* After 7th paragraph
+	* After 8th paragraph
+	* After 9th paragraph
+	* After 10th paragraph
+	* After content'
+* Related Files Header
+* Related Files Header Tag
+	* None
+	* H1
+	* H2
+	* H3
+	* H4
+	* H5
+	* H6'
+* Related Files Wrap
+* Related Links Header
+* Related Links Header Tag
+	* None
+	* H1
+	* H2
+	* H3
+	* H4
+	* H5
+	* H6
+* Related Links Wrap
+* Approve Non-spam Comments?

+**Testing Options**

+* Don't Import Comments
+* Don't Import Media
+* Import Limit

+**Oops**

+* Convert Imported Posts to Private, NOW!

+**Reset/Restore**

+* Delete...
+	* Prior imports
+	* Imported comments
+	* Unattached media
+* Reset plugin

 == Installation ==
 1. Upload the `typo3-importer` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Set TYPO3 access via Settings > TYPO3 Import Options
-1. Go to the Tools -> Import screen, Click on TYPO3 Importer
+1. Import via Tools > TYPO3 Importer

 == Frequently Asked Questions ==
 = Can I sponsor importing TYPO3 pages? =